Graphic design interview tips and advice

 I find, like most people, when in an interview situation you’re slightly nervous and your adrenaline is pumping.
 So for me I become kind of clumsy, well I already am, but even more so.
 I am also more prone to not knowing my own strength due to the adrenaline and be too hard handed with doors and chairs.
 Another really embarrassing experience which I won’t go into…

 9. Be yourself!

 I know this sounds so cliche but it’s true.
 If you’re not yourself and putting on a performance for a studio that is nothing like you, it’s not fair on you or the studio.
 The studio will be looking to hire the fake persona you performed and you will feel like you have to keep it up.
-This doesn’t go to say that you can be a bit more smiley, friendly and confident than usual but, just make sure you’re not being completely fake.
+This doesn’t mean you can’t be a bit more smiley, friendly and confident than usual.
+But, just make sure you’re not being completely fake.
 And remember if a studio doesn’t like you for you then f*ck ‘em you will find one that does.

 Lots of love, Melissa x